shivvo/anvil/README.md

 3. Open your terminal and run the following
    ```
    vagrant plugin install vagrant-vbguest
-   vagrant plugin install vagrant-ansible-local
    ```
 4. Clone this repository
 5. `cd` into the repository and run the following commands:
    ```
+   git submodule init --recursive
+   git submodule update --recursive
    vagrant up
    vagrant reload
    ```

 ## How do I use this?

-After completing steps 1 - 3 of the install process, you can repeat steps 4 and 5 as often as you'd like to setup a new LED for a new project.
+After completing steps 1 - 3 of the install process, you can repeat steps 4 and 5 as often as you'd like to setup a new Linux for a new project.

-Once the LED is fully provisioned, simply `vagrant ssh` and use the machine as you please.
-If you would like to have files on your system available to the VM, drop them into the LED's folder - the directory is automatically shared inside the LED at the **/vagrant** folder.
+Once the Linux box is fully provisioned, simply `vagrant ssh` and use the machine as you please.
+If you would like to have files on your system available to the VM, drop them into the project root - the directory is automatically shared inside the Linux at the **/vagrant** folder.

 ## What comes with it?

-The Ansible playbook used to provision the LED can install several build tools, version control tools, and utilities.
-Not all of them are enabled, but can be by enabling the feature under the `feature_enabled` section of the playbook.
-By default, the Ansible playbook:

-* updates package sources and upgrades installed packages
-* sets up desktop forwarding and installs GNOME Terminal
+The Ansible playbook used to provision the Linux box installs the following utilities:
+* Git
-* installs commonly used build tools (`build-essential`, `cmake`, etc.)
+* C++ build and debug tools
-* installs commonly used version control tools (`git`, etc.)
-* installs Python 2, Python 3, and Java
+* Java

-Some of the disabled tasks in the `main.yml` playbook can install:
-* Node.js 8 and NPM, with Nuclide support
+* Node.js
+* Python 2
+* Python 3
-* OCaml and OPAM
+* Docker
-* XFCE desktop environment with GDM login manager

-## Doodads

-Check out the [doodads](doodads) folder to see what else your LED can do!
+* X11 Forwarding